 March 7 1861 Thursday

 USA.
 Colonel Samuel Cooper resigned as Adjutant-General of the US Army to join the Confederacy.
 In due course, he became jointly the Adjutant-General and Inspector-General of the Confederate Army.
-He was commissioned first as brigadier-General and shortly afterwards as General in the Confederate Regular Army and became the ranking officer of the army, albeit in a staff role rather than a field command.
-He was therefore highest in rank but effectively outranked by all non-staff General officers with line commissions.
+He was commissioned first as Brigadier-General and shortly afterward as General in the Confederate Regular Army and became the ranking officer of the army, albeit serving in a staff role rather than a field command.
+He was therefore highest in the grade but was effectively outranked by all non-staff General officers holding “line” commissions.
 He was succeeded in the US Army by the Assistant Adjutant-General Colonel Lorenzo Thomas.

 Louisiana.
 The Louisiana state legislature adopted an ordinance in secret session transferring to the Confederate States $536,000, being the amount of bullion in the US mint and customs seized by the State.